h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_34_explanation.md

 ![Classification with Euclidean Distance - Equal vs. Unequal Priors](../Images/L2_1_Quiz_34/step4_euclidean_equal_vs_unequal_priors.png)

+The visualization shows how the decision boundary shifts when we consider unequal prior probabilities.
+The left panel shows the boundary with equal priors, where the new flower (green X) falls on the Species A side (blue region), as it is closer to the Species A mean (2.87 vs. 3.02).

+The right panel shows the boundary with unequal priors.
+When we factor in that Species B is three times more common, the decision boundary moves toward the Species A region, effectively shrinking it.
+This represents the Bayesian principle that we need stronger evidence (closer distance) to classify a sample as the less common class.

+The decision rule with unequal priors becomes:
+- Classify as Species A if: $d(\mathbf{x}, \boldsymbol{\mu}^{(A)})^2 - d(\mathbf{x}, \boldsymbol{\mu}^{(B)})^2 < 2\ln\left(\frac{P(\text{Species B})}{P(\text{Species A})}\right)$

+With our prior ratio of 3:1, the threshold term on the right becomes $2\ln(3) \approx 2.2$.
+The squared distance difference for our new flower is approximately -0.89, which is less than the threshold of 2.2, so the classification changes from Species A (with equal priors) to Species B (with unequal priors).
+The posterior probability gives us approximately 55% confidence in this classification.

 #### 4.2 Using multivariate Gaussian PDF

 For the multivariate Gaussian method, we directly use the PDF values as likelihoods: